inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 Because of this behavior, we needed to abandon the table, in this case, truncate it since the data are no longer usable from the date of the change.

-This is a consequence of the technical choice we’ve made, and unfortunately there’s not much leeway to work around it (there are ways to handle smooth transition but excluding it as it’s a separate topic).
+This is a consequence of the technical choice we’ve made, and unfortunately there’s not much leeway to work around it (there are ways to handle smooth transition but excluding it as that’s a separate topic).

 ## Thoughts

 Developing on and using Timescale has been a pretty pleasant experience so far.
-The fact that it’s just postgres behind the scenes gives us comfort that it’s built on battle tested technology.
+The fact that it’s just Postgres behind the scenes gives us comfort that it’s built on battle tested technology.

 While there were some challenges, those were more due to the technical choices we made.
 For what we’ve been trying to do, Timescale has been performing very well, and above all it has allowed us to get something out rather quickly.